brightyorcerf/this-that/readme.md

 ## 📸 Adding Images

 1. Place any `.jpg`, `.png`, `.gif`, or `.webp` files in `static/images/`
 2. Run `python seed_database.py` to add them to the database
-3. Images can have any filename (no restrictions)

 ---